 Principle of Operation of the proposed magnetic resolver

-The schematic representation of the suggested magnetic resolver and the arrangement of linear hall-effect sensors are shown in Fig. 3.
+The schematic representation of the proposed magnetic resolver and the arrangement of linear hall-effect sensors are shown in Fig. 3.
 The proposed magnetic resolver consists of a rotor made of a non-laminated ferromagnetic core and permanent magnets.
 In addition, it includes a stator integrated with two elements of magnetic field measurement, which have a phase difference of 90 electrical degrees.
 Linear Hall-effect integrated circuit (IC) sensors will be used for the proposed magnetic resolver.
-These types of ICs allow current control through the Hall-effect element without peripheral electronics.
+These types of ICs allow current control through the Hall-effect element without additional electronic circuits.